 John Glass elected as Chair of Council for the Evangelical Alliance

-John Glass, head of Elim Pentecostal Church which has 550 churches in England and Ireland, has been appointed as the chairman for the Council of the Evangelical Alliance.
+John Glass, head of Elim Pentecostal Church which has hundreds of churches in England and Ireland, has been appointed as the chairman for the Council of the Evangelical Alliance.

 The Council is a group of individuals, from across the evangelical spectrum representing a wide cross-section of expertise, which guides the work of the Alliance.
 John Glass is the 20th chair of Council since the Alliance was formed in 1846.